-The GAA does not have any concerns with the Firm's policies on ESG issues or stewardship for the products within the GAA's remit at this time.
-This will be reviewed and reported on in future Chair's statements.
+The GAA does not have any concerns with the Firm's policies on the financial and non-financial ESG factors or stewardship for the products within the GAA's remit at this time.
+This will continue to be reviewed and reported on in future Chair's statements.